leolavaur/thesis/README.md

 # Improving Intrusion Detection in Distributed Systems with Federated Learning

-> [!WARNING]
-> The thesis has not been defended yet!
-The defense is scheduled for **October, 7th 2024** at **IMT Atlantique**, Rennes, France, at **1:30 PM**.

-This repository hosts my PhD thesis, which studies the challenges and opportunities of using federated learning to build collaborative intrusion detection systems.
+This repository hosts my PhD thesis, which studied the challenges and opportunities of using federated learning to build collaborative intrusion detection systems.
+The thesis was defended on October 7, 2024.

 ## Thesis Map-of-Content